wonderfuldaygroup/nuxt-mixpanel/README.md

   ],

   mixpanel: {
-    token: '', // Used as fallback if no runtime config is provided },
+    id: '', // Used as fallback if no runtime config is provided },

   publicRuntimeConfig: {
     mixpanel: {
-      token: '',
+      id: '',
     }
   },
 }